 - Bounce on trampolines at LaunchPad Tampoline Park

 - Ride a skateboard or scooter at House of Wheels Indoor Skateboard Park

 - Shoot Nerf guns at Foam Fighters

 - Take a gymnastics class at the excellent North Edmonton Gymnastics Club

 Well, that brings us to the end of this guide to visiting Edmonton with kids.
-I hope you’ve found more than enough ideas for things to do in Edmonton with babies, toddlers, or kids.
+I hope you’ve found more than enough ideas for things to do with babies, toddlers, or kids in Edmonton.
 If I’ve missed any fun activities, please let me know in the comments below!